SANIUL-blackdragon/Zero-2-Hero-Code-Mastery/chemistry/chemistry-U1-DRAFT.md

 - [ ] Convert between molecular and empirical formulas
 - [ ] Calculate empirical formulas from percentage data
 - [ ] Explain the difference between compounds and mixtures
-- [ ] Explain why elements cannot be broken down but compounds can
+- [ ] Explain why elements cannot be broken down but compounds can be broken down
 - [ ] Solve all practice problems without referring to solutions

 #### **Additional Practice Resources**